 The following review is from Kirkus Reviews.
 I am very proud, and just a little humbled by this review.
 Kirkus reviews books from major houses as well as independent publishers.
-They awarded me their very coveted Kirkus Star which only 2% of manuscripts are given.
+They initially awarded me their very coveted Kirkus Star which only 2% of manuscripts are given.
+It was then named a "Book of the Month" and eventually named "One of the Best Books of the Year.
 Here is the complete review for your, well.... review!

 "Brill's promising debut collection of short stories enjoyably navigates the streets and the heart of the Hungarian capital